DavidAgost-Beltran/rotation_perception_experiment/README.md

 ## 📂 Repository Structure

-- `data/`: Contains experimental results and preprocessed MLDS outputs.
+- `mlds_rotation_results.csv`: MLDS results for rotational distortions using Maloney’s R package.
+- `mlds_gaussian_results.csv`: MLDS results for Gaussian noise distortions.
+- `rmse_consecutive_results.csv`: Accumulated RMSE between consecutive distortion levels for each image.
-- `images/`: Includes original natural images and their rotated or noise-corrupted versions.
+- `images/`: Natural images and their distorted versions used in the experiment.
-- `notebooks/`: Jupyter notebooks to explore the data and reproduce the main figures in the paper.

 ### 📁 Notebooks/